 📍 Hail- Sakaka (390 km): 4 hrs

-An hour north of Hail takes you into the Al Nafud desert and past the UNESCO World Heritage Site of Jubbah.
-Rising up from the windswept desert plains, the rocks of Jubbah feature some of the Arab World’s finest Neolithic rock inscriptions.
-The detailed drawings of people, animals, and daily activities, from agriculture to war, are as visible today as they were when they were created over 9,000 years ago.
-Follow your knowledgeable guide as he takes you on a tour of some of the best-preserved drawings.
+An hour's journey north of Hail leads into the Al Nafud desert and the UNESCO World Heritage Site of Jubbah.
+Emerging from the windswept desert plains, the rocks at Jubbah display some of the finest Neolithic rock inscriptions in the Arab world.
+These detailed carvings, depicting people, animals, and scenes of daily life—from agriculture to warfare—remain remarkably visible despite their creation over 9,000 years ago.
+A guided tour highlights some of the best-preserved examples, offering a glimpse into ancient life.

-Your journey to Sakaka continues deeper through the Al Nafud desert, where a sea of red sand dunes replace any sign of civilization.
+The journey to Sakaka continues deeper into the Al Nafud desert, where an expanse of red sand dunes stretches endlessly, replacing any trace of civilization.

 In Sakaka, look back across the dunes and the entire Al Jouf region from the hilltop fort of Zaabel Castle.
 From this vantage point, the red sands of Al Nafud contrast with verdant olive plantations and the city streets of Sakaka: a view that is distinctly Saudi.